Carlos Castillo (Guatemalan footballer)

-Carlos Rafael Castillo Rosales (born 14 September 1977) is a Guatemalan football midfielder who currently plays for Municipal in the Guatemala's top division.
+Carlos Rafael Castillo Rosales (born 14 September 1977) is a Guatemalan football midfielder who currently plays for Municipal in Guatemala's top division.

 Club career

 Castillo started his professional career at local giants Municipal but had a longer spell at Xelajú MC and then CD Suchitepéquez.
 He returned to Municipal in summer 2010.

 International career

 He made his debut for Guatemala in an October 2004 friendly match against Jamaica and, as of August 2010, has earned a total of 25 caps, scoring one goal.
 He has represented his country in 7 FIFA World Cup qualification match and played at the 2005 and 2009 UNCAF Nations Cups.